Do you think IIT Guwahati certified course can help you in your career?

 Why are sorting algorithms important?

-Sorting algorithms are important because we use them on a daily basis which includes the following:
+Sorting algorithms are important because we use them daily, which includes the following:

 The way we arrange our books on the bookshelf